networknt/light-doc/content/en/style/light-chaos-monkey/_index.md

 As you can see, there are a lot of questions to be answered to make our customers comfortable to rollout distributed applications.

-These questions led me to dive into [Chaos Engineering](https://principlesofchaos.org/) and started this project to share my thoughts and experience.
+These questions led me to dive into [Chaos Engineering](https://principlesofchaos.org/) and start this project to share my thoughts and experience.

 ### How does it work?